kukuu/AGILITY/README.md

 co-facilitating development community of practice, appraisals & Performance Management, organising recognition awards and socials, and finally stays far away to let them problem-solve on their own.

+## How are Scrum and Kanban different

+There are a number of differences in both the philosophy behind and the practical application of Scrum and Kanban.
+While the individual differences are many, they can be grouped into the following three buckets:

+### Scheduling, iteration, and cadence

+1. Scrum processes place heavy emphasis on schedule.
+The scrum team is provided with a prioritized list of story points that need to be completed to deliver a shippable product.
+The team must decide how many of the points they feel can be completed within one sprint.
+Anything outside the scope they commit to must wait for the next sprint.
+Optimally, an efficient scrum team will quickly learn their capabilities over the course of several sprints and their estimates will improve and be optimized as time goes on.
+Then, every two weeks (or however long their sprint is) the team produces a shippable product, carries out a retrospective to discuss optimizing the process, and moves into the next sprint.
+This iterative process is designed to allow for accurate estimations of work flow and effective management of multiple projects.

+2. On a Kanban team, there are no required time boxes or iterations.
+While the Kanban method is iterative in nature, the continual improvement is expected to occur in an evolutionary fashion as work is continually completed.
+The limitations placed on various conditions in the work flow will be regulated early in a team’s (or organization’s) use of Kanban until an optimal set of limits is arrived at to keep the flow steady and efficient.

+### Roles and responsibilities

+1. On scrum teams, there are at least three roles that must be assigned in order to effectively process the work: the Product Owner, Scrum Master, and Team Members.
+Each role has its own set of responsibilities, and they must work together to achieve an orderly and efficient balance.
+The scrum team itself also must be cross-functional, which is to say that one team must have all the resources necessary to complete the entire sprint’s work.

+2. Under Kanban, no set roles are prescribed.
+Practically speaking, it makes sense for someone to serve as a project manager or supervisor, especially for larger more complex Kanban projects, but the roles should theoretically evolve with the needs of the project and the organization.

+3. A Kanban team is not required to be cross-functional since the Kanban work flow is intended to be used by any and all teams involved in the project.
+Therefore, a team of specialists and a separate team of generalists may be working on different aspects of the same Kanban project from the same board, and that’s ok.

 # Continuous Delivery (RRASc)

 #### Reliable :: Repeatable :: Automation :: Source control